-The role of religion is not to regulate sex, as it once did (and still does in much of the rest of the world — and not only Christianity!), but to affirm basic sexual norms while making space for those whose orientations are exceptions to the rule.
+The role of religion is not to regulate sex, as it once did (and still does in much of the rest of the world — and not only in Christianity!), but to affirm basic sexual norms while making space for those whose orientations are exceptions to the rule.
 About the latter Pope Francis said, “Who am I to judge?”
 But about the former he said on his visit to Cuba, “Without family, without the warmth of home, life grows empty, there is a weakening of the networks which sustain us in adversity, nurture us in daily living and motivate us to build a better future.”
-Despite the “many difficulties that afflict our families, families are not a problem, they are first and foremost an opportunity.
+He added that despite the “many difficulties that afflict our families, families are not a problem, they are first and foremost an opportunity.
 An opportunity which we must care for, protect and support.”

 The pope’s title “Pontifex maximus” comes from the pagan Roman high priest.
 It means “greatest bridge builder.”
 The pope has said that the Church must be a bridge, not a roadblock, for the faithful.
-In the give-and-take of the dialogue that will take place in the Synod on the Family, we hope that the result will be more than just tinkering with canon law, that it will address fundamental moral and ethical issues from which we can all profit.
-But we should not expect any fundamental change in the Church’s teachings on human sexuality, marriage and family.
+In the give-and-take of the dialogue that will take place in the Synod on the Family and beyond, we hope that the result will be more than just tinkering with canon law, that it will address fundamental moral and ethical issues from which we can all profit.
+We should not expect any fundamental change in the Church’s teachings on human sexuality, marriage and family.
 These teachings serve to protect and promote the fundamental norms of human sexuality that we see in human biology, social structures, and the biblical revelation of the Creator’s intention for human sexuality and the family.
+But we are also aware that human sexuality transcends biology, social structures, and cultural habits.
+It is a mystery that reflects the mystery of God.
+Holiness can be discovered in the flesh, not apart from it, for “the Word became flesh and dwelt among us, full of grace and truth” (John 1:14).
+We will therefore apprehend God’s grace and truth for humanity in the flesh.

 Pastor Frank Senn